wwucyber/wwucybersite_old_archive/content/about.md

 ## Welcome to the Cybersecurity Club!

-We're looking forward to having a great year in 2021 & 2021.
-Check out the [calendar](../calendar) page for our future activities.
+We're looking forward to having a great year in 2021 & 2021, check out the [calendar](../calendar) page for our future activities.

 Our plans for this year include:
 * Capture-the-Flag competitions and CCDC practice.